Salesforce Case Management – Best Practices from A Service Cloud Consultant

 Respect the core functionality

-As mentioned above, if you’re using case objects from the Salesforce platform, use them as intended.
-Cases are best used to represent tickets, customer complaints, customer inquiries and as a pre-req for a work orders.
+Use cases as intended.
+Cases are best used to represent tickets, customer complaints, customer inquiries, and work orders.
 If you’re planning on using cases for something else, stop and add a new custom object instead.

 Empower internal teams with the tools they already use

-The Salesforce platform is highly versatile and full of functionality that not even the experts always know about.
+Salesforce is versatile and full of functionality even the experts don’t always know about.
 We asked Tiffany which out-of-the-box functions or features in Service Cloud are most often overlooked:

 “There are a lot of tools that aren’t admin configurable that users never look at: macros, action plans, just the regular actions available on the page.
 There are so many ways users can increase their productivity.
 Automation tools, for example, can be used without an admin and that often gets overlooked.
 Consultants tend to ignore those functions because they never use them – their focus is always on launching the product and setting up functions that require configuration.”